Nagaland BSc Agriculture Admission

 Nagaland BSc Agriculture Admission Process 2025

 The Nagaland University's Medziphema Campus is the most preferred in the state to provide the B.Sc.
 (Hons.)
 Agriculture program.
 The admission process is merit-based and takes into account the 10+2 exam marks and even the nation-level entrance exams such as ICAR AIEEA and CUET.
-The university maintains transparency in its admission procedure, with seat allocation based on merit lists and counseling to students under the all-India quota and state quota.
-This provides several avenues for aspiring students of agriculture in Nagaland to enroll in this comprehensive and career-building course.
+The Nagaland University maintains transparency in its admission procedure, with seat allocation based on merit lists and counseling to students under the all-India quota and state quota.

-2. Get registered and sit for the ICAR AIEEA or CUET entrance test.
+Step 1: Get registered and attend the ICAR AIEEA or CUET entrance test.

-4. Report for counselling procedure as per the schedule of the university.
+Step 3: Report for the counseling procedure as per the schedule of the university.

-5. Carry all original documents required at the time of counselling.
+Step 4: Carry all original documents required at the time of counseling.

-7. You can finish the enrollment procedures to study the course of BSc Agriculture at Medziphema Campus.
+Step 6: You can finish the enrollment procedures to study the course of B.Sc.
+Agriculture at Medziphema Campus.

 Documents Required

-The following documents are required for BSc Agriculture admission in Nagaland:
+The following documents are required for B Pharmacy admission in Nagaland:

 • Class 10th Mark Sheet and Certificate (Proof of Date of Birth)